Herbert Knutton

 Herbert John Knutton (14 June 1867 – 12 December 1946) was an English cricketer.
 Knutton was a right-handed batsman who bowled right-arm fast.
 He was born at Coventry, Warwickshire.

 Knutton made a single first-class appearance for Warwickshire against Nottinghamshire at Edgbaston in 1894.
 Nottinghamshire won the toss and elected to bat, making 238 in their first-innings, during which Knutton bowled twenty wicketless overs.
 Responding in their first-innings, Warwickshire made 248 all out, with Knutton being dismissed by Richard Hardstaff for 4 runs.
 In their second-innings, Nottinghamshire made 146 all out, during which he bowled six overs.
 Warwickshire reached 97/4 in their second-innings, at which point the match was declared a draw.
 It was in this same year that he first played in the Lancashire League for Enfield, making a single appearance for the club.
 The following season he also made another appearance for Enfield in the league, before making a third and final appearance for the club in 1903.

-The year previous to that Knutton had been playing in the Bradford League when he was selected to play a hastily arranged first-class fixture for an England XI (which contained one former Test player in Willie Quaife) against the touring Australians at Park Avenue, Bradford.
-The fixture had only come about after the Coronation of King Edward VII had been postponed after the King had developed appendicitis, allowing a fixture to be played on the day in which the King would have been crowned.
-Winning the toss and electing to bat first, the Australians made 402 all out in their first-innings.
-Knutton, who was the only fast bowler in the side, finished with figures of 9/100, including taking the first eight Australian wickets to fall: Trumper, Noble, Hill, Darling, Hopkins, Duff, Armstrong, and Carter, before taking the final wicket to fall, that of Saunders.
-Despite this, the Australians were still able to amass a large total, mostly down to Duff's 182.
-Responding in their first-innings, the England XI made 240 all out, with Knutton being dismissed by Noble for 8 runs.
-Forced to follow-on, the England XI were dismissed for 203, with Knutton contributing being dismissed for 5 runs by the same bowler.
-Requiring 41 for victory, the Australians reached their target with three wickets down, one of which (Darling's) fell to Knutton.
-He finished with match figures of 10/117.
-He never appeared in first-class cricket again, but did continue to play in the Bradford League, where he took thousands of wickets.
-However, his high-arm brisk bowling action was sometimes regarded as suspect.
+In 1902, Knutton had been playing in the Bradford League when he was selected to play a hastily arranged first-class fixture for an England XI (which contained one former Test player in Willie Quaife) against the touring Australians at Park Avenue, Bradford.
+The fixture had only come about after the Coronation of King Edward VII had been postponed after the King had developed appendicitis, allowing a fixture to be played on the day on which the King would have been crowned.
+Winning the toss and batting, the Australians made 402 all out in their first-innings.
+Knutton, who was the only fast bowler in the side, finished with figures of 9/100, taking the first eight Australian wickets to fall: Trumper, Noble, Hill, Darling, Hopkins, Duff, Armstrong, and Carter, before taking the final wicket, that of Saunders.
+The Australians were still able to amass a large total, mostly owing to Duff's 182.
+Responding in their first innings, the England XI made 240 all out, with Knutton being dismissed by Noble for 8 runs.
+Forced to follow-on, the England XI were dismissed for 203, with Knutton dismissed for 5, again by Noble.
+Requiring 41 for victory, the Australians reached their target with three wickets down, one of which (Darling's) fell to Knutton, who finished with match figures of 10/117.
+He never appeared in first-class cricket again, but did continue to play in the Bradford League, where he took more than a thousand wickets.
+However, his high, brisk bowling action was sometimes regarded as suspect.

-He worked outside of cricket as an athletic outfitter.
+Knutton worked outside of cricket as an athletic outfitter.
 He died at Heaton, Yorkshire, on 12 December 1946.